kogcyc/autostatic/markdown/doc.md

     ├── tissue_config.py
     └── tissue.py

 The pages of a static site are stored as Markdown files in the /markdown directory at the root of the project.
 Each file has a .md extension.
-For example, the Markdown file for the homepage corresponds to index.html.
+For example, the Markdown file index.md will be rendered as index.html.

 The file tissue.py is the site generator.
 To build the site, run the command `python3 tissue.py`.